sphinx-doc/sphinx/doc/domains.rst

 .. rubric:: Default Domain

-For documentation describing objects from solely one domain, authors will not have to state again itsn name at each directive, role, etc... after having specified a default.
+For documentation describing objects from solely one domain, authors will not have to state again its name at each directive, role, etc... after having specified a default.
 This can be done either via the config value :confval:`primary_domain` or via this directive: